 3 – Increase your on-site presence

 Construction project management is largely an administrative task requiring a major part of the PM’s time spent in the office.
 That said, don’t underestimate the crucial importance of your presence on-site!
 Taking an interest in the progress of the build by making regular site visits or rolling up your sleeves to ‘muck in’ will demonstrate your own passion for the project and give a renewed sense of purpose to the rest of the team.

 The PM’s frequent visible presence on the construction site will engender a sense of team, raising morale, motivation and productivity in the process, just as long as the atmosphere is one of collaboration and respect, not fear and retribution.

 Clearly, effective time management is critical to the success of any construction project; time is money!
 The best way to stay organised is by using construction-focused PM management software and online scheduling tools that help you track and share every aspect of the project’s lifecycle in real-time.

 Tech tools will allow the entire team to stay connected, wherever they are.
 What’s more, you can submit timesheets, monitor project deliverables, make modifications and adjustments and manage all areas of operation right from your smartphone, tablet or laptop.

 Finally, being adaptable to unforeseen delays and dealing swiftly and effectively with changes to the original project plan is one of the key skills of a good PM.
 Setbacks are inevitable in virtually any construction project.

-    For approachable, expert project management advice and guidance for you next construction project, please contact the team at Squarepoint Chartered Surveyors on 0207 651 0000 or message us your enquiry.
+For approachable, expert project management advice and guidance for your next construction project, please contact the team at Squarepoint Chartered Surveyors on 0207 651 0000 or message us with your enquiry.